 What happens when you treat venous reflux?

-How are closure procedures such as Radiofrequency Ablation and VenaSeal different from vein stripping?
+How are closure procedures such as radiofrequency ablation and VenaSeal different from vein stripping?

 With our technology and training today, there is no need for incisions or surgery.
 Instead, the vein remains in place and is simply closed using a special catheter inserted through a small puncture.
-This eliminates the bruising, pain and long recovery often associated with vein stripping.
-Vein stripping is usually performed in an operating room, under a general anesthetic, while the closure procedure/radiofrequency ablation is performed on an outpatient basis using local anesthesia.
+This eliminates the bruising, pain, and long recovery often associated with vein stripping.
+Vein stripping is usually performed in an operating room under a general anesthetic, while the closure procedure/radiofrequency ablation is performed on an outpatient basis using local anesthesia.

 Why would I want to have my veins treated?

-How long does Radiofrequency Ablation and VenaSeal take?
+How long does radiofrequency ablation and VenaSeal take?

 How do I know how many treatments I will need?